syncfusion-content/blazor-docs/blazor/visual-studio-integration/template-studio.md

 9. The Syncfusion&reg; Blazor application configures with most recent Syncfusion&reg; Blazor NuGet packages version, selected style, namespaces, selected authentication, and component render code for Syncfusion&reg; components.

-10. If you installed the trial setup or NuGet packages from nuget.org you must register the Syncfusion&reg; license key to your application since Syncfusion&reg; introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio release.
+10. If you installed the trial setup or NuGet packages from nuget.org you must register the Syncfusion&reg; license key to your application since Syncfusion&reg; introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio&reg; release.
 Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/overview#how-to-generate-syncfusion-license-key) to generate and register the Syncfusion&reg; license key to your application.
-Refer to this [blog](https://www.syncfusion.com/blogs/post/whats-new-in-2018-volume-2.aspx) post for understanding the licensing changes introduced in Essential Studio.
+Refer to this [blog](https://www.syncfusion.com/blogs/post/whats-new-in-2018-volume-2.aspx) post for understanding the licensing changes introduced in Essential Studio&reg;.

 ## Authentication Configuration